There is a saying in the world of cryptocurrencies:

 In addition, the D’CENT supports Bluetooth connectivity that allows users to manage the hardware wallet wirelessly and a bright 1.1-inch OLED display.

-Not to mention that the D’CENT supports over 1,921 cryptocurrencies.
+Not to mention that the D’CENT supports over 1,200 cryptocurrency coins and tokens.